GE 70-ton switcher

 The GE 70-ton switcher is a 4-axle diesel-electric locomotive built by General Electric between about 1942 and 1955.
 It is classified as a B-B type locomotive.
 The first series of "70 tonners" were a group of seven center-cab locomotives built for the New York Central Railroad in November 1942.
 These units differ from the later end-cab versions.
 Locomotives exported to Brazil were known as GE 64T (70 ST) and nicknamed "scooters".

-Survivors
+Preservation

-Two of the end-cab versions exist on display at the Whippany Railway Museum, Whippany, New Jersey, United States, originally purchased by the Rahway Valley Railroad, headquartered in Kenilworth New Jersey, as RV16 and RV17.
+Rahway Valley 16 and 17, originally purchased by the Rahway Valley Railroad, headquartered in Kenilworth New Jersey.
 They were placed into service in 1951 and 1954, respectively, and operated through the closing of the shortline rail business in 1990.
-Both are owned by the United Railroad Historical Society of New Jersey.
-Restoration was done on site in Whippany.
+The two are now owned by the Tri-State Railway Historical Society, Boonton, NJ.

-Preservation

 Frisco (St. Louis – San Francisco Railway) 70-ton #111 B&Y scheme at Heart of the Heartlands.